-- Parole supervision is automatically revoked if an offender is sentenced for/ convicted of a new felony.
-Probation may or may not be revoked for a new felony conviction. - Probation and Parole Officers are encouraged to apply alternative sanctions instead of moving immediately to suggest revocation-unless the offender's behavior suggests serious risk to a victim, the community at large, or the offender himself. - C The decision to revoke belongs to the Court or the Parole Board, not the Probation and Parole Officer.
+- Parole supervision is automatically revoked if an offender is sentenced for/convicted of a new felony committed while on parole.
+Probation may or may not be revoked for a new felony conviction. - C Probation and Parole Officers are encouraged to apply alternative sanctions instead of moving immediately to suggest revocation unless the offender's behavior suggests serious risk to a victim, the community at large, or the offender himself. - The decision to revoke belongs to the Court or the Committee on Parole, not the Probation and Parole Officer.